pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-2. Implement an Azure AI Document Intelligence solution
+2. Implement an Azure AI Document Intelligence solution:

    - Provision a Document Intelligence resource
    - Use prebuilt models to extract data from documents